joreilly25/rock-paper-scissors-python/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes.
 4. Submit a pull request.

-## License

-This project is released under the MIT License.
-See the LICENSE file for details (though a LICENSE file is not yet created for this project, it's good practice to mention it).